 Located here, the Aoraki Mackenzie International Dark Sky Reserve is the largest dark sky reserve in the world.

 Cockle Creek, Tasmania

-Tasmania is one of the only places in the world you can spot auroras almost year-round, thanks to its 41st latitude south and moderate daylight and seasons.
+Tasmania is one of the only places in the world you can spot auroras almost year-round, thanks to its 41st latitude south and moderate levels of daylight.

-Cockle Creek, located just two hours from Hobart, the capital of Tasmania, hosts campgrounds, a national park, and nearby accommodation, all blanketed under dark skies and shimmering auroras.
+Cockle Creek, located just two hours from Hobart, the capital of Tasmania, hosts campgrounds, a national park, and indoor accommodation, all blanketed under dark skies and shimmering auroras.

 For a workout, you can hike to the top of Mount John, near Lake Tekapo.
 Atop Mount John shines the Mount John Observatory, featuring one of the largest telescopes in New Zealand.

 Aoraki Mount Cook National Park, also located right within the reserve, boasts a highly pollution-free environment.